cdktf/cdktf-provider-cloudflare/docs/dataCloudflareTunnel.java.md

 Name of the tunnel. **Modifying this attribute will force creation of a new resource.**.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.28.0/docs/data-sources/tunnel#name DataCloudflareTunnel#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.29.0/docs/data-sources/tunnel#name DataCloudflareTunnel#name}

+---

+##### `isDeleted`<sup>Optional</sup> <a name="isDeleted" id="@cdktf/provider-cloudflare.dataCloudflareTunnel.DataCloudflareTunnel.Initializer.parameter.isDeleted"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+If true, only include deleted tunnels.

+If false, exclude deleted tunnels.
+If empty, all tunnels will be included. **Modifying this attribute will force creation of a new resource.**

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.29.0/docs/data-sources/tunnel#is_deleted DataCloudflareTunnel#is_deleted}

 ---